“Like the grasses showing tender faces to each other, thus should we be, for this was the wish of the Grandfathers of the World.”

 “Phi!”
 Zeus roared enthusiastically.
 His gorilla physiology had amplified the thunderous impact of his legendarily powerful voice.
 “Disrobe man!
 Join us!
 There is an abundance of wisdom to be had here.
 By the Grandfather’s grace, I would not have you miss out.”
 The gorilla turned to the wolf, whose kind, patient eyes regarded Torus as he stood sweating.

 “Commander Phi could use a heaping dose of Daba… Dabdxada… err, humility!”
-Zeus said to the wolf and Phi noticed that the emperor made to slap the wolf on the shoulder as he said it, but restrained himself at the last moment.
+Zeus said to the one called Grandfather Wolf.
+Phi noticed that the emperor made to slap the wolf on the shoulder, but managed to restrain himself at the last moment.

 “Yes sire.”
 Without showing his embarrassment for his master’s uncouth demeanour and the mangling of this foreigner’s language (he was more than accustomed to that by now), Torus Phi began to undress.